strontic/strontic.github.io/xcyclopedia/library/TSTheme.exe-A9A89CB1838373C365F2B8AF72B1F1C2.md

 ## Possible Misuse

 *The following table contains possible examples of `TSTheme.exe` being misused.
-While `TSTheme.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `TSTheme.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --